zellerlab/CHAMOIS/docs/index.rst

 Overview
 --------

 CHAMOIS is a fast method for predicting chemical features of natural products produced by Biosynthetic Gene Clusters (BGCs) using only their genomic sequence.
 It can be used to get chemical features from BGCs predicted in silico with tools such as `GECCO <https://gecco.embl.de>`_ or `antiSMASH <https://antismash.secondarymetabolites.org>`_.

 Setup
 -----

-Run ``pip install git+https://github.com/zellerlab/CHAMOIS`` in a shell to download the development version from GitHub, or have a look at the :doc:`Installation page <guide/install>` to find other ways to install CHAMOIS.
+Run ``pip install chamois-tool`` in a shell to download the development version from GitHub, or have a look at the :doc:`Installation page <guide/install>` to find other ways to install CHAMOIS.